How to Handle Change Orders Without Losing Money

 The connection most contractors miss

 Change orders are not just about scope management.
 They are about getting paid.
 When each change has its own approval, its own price, and its own documentation, the final invoice tells a clear story.
 The client can see the original estimate, every change they approved, and the total.
 There is nothing to argue about because every dollar is accounted for.
+Our change order docs walk through how Jobkore users have this set up so the documentation never feels like extra work.

 Frequently Asked Questions